maxineliu/vcf_downstream/README.md

 The SV calling package, sniffles2, generates VCF where the REF column is filled in "N"s.
 But to build a pangenome, the the real base of REF column is necessary.
 So this script is to replace "N"s in REF col with real base which is searched from reference genome.
 INPUT: VCF file, reference genome
 OUTPUT: modified VCF file

+## 3.annotateGaps.py
+This script takes a fasta file and prints the gaps(Ns) regions in BED3 format.

+## 4.intersectBedVcf.sh
+This script is to intersect VCF file with BED file.
+The output is a VCF file with only SVs that NOT located in the BED regions.